Study in Germany

 If you're a citizen of the European Economic Area (EEA) - this includes EU member states as well as Norway, Iceland and Liechtenstein - you won't need a visa to study in Germany, as long as you:

-For those that require a visa, including those from the UK (following Brexit), there are three types:
+For those that require a visa, including those from the UK, there are three types:

 To discover what you'll need to apply, see Studying in Germany – German student visa.

-All students from outside the EEA will need to obtain a residence visa.
-You can do this from the German consulate or embassy in your home country for a fixed fee of €75 (£63.39).
-Within two weeks of your arrival in Germany you’ll need to register with the Aliens Registration Office and your local registration office to obtain a residency permit.
+Students from outside the EEA must obtain a residence visa.
+This can be done from the German consulate or embassy in your home country for a fixed fee of €75 (£63.50).
+Within two weeks of arriving in Germany, you must register with the Aliens Registration Office (Ausländerbehörde) and the local registration office to obtain a residency permit.

-Contact the Germany embassy or consulate in your home country before you apply to find out which visa you’ll need and how to apply.
-For UK residents, you'll need to go to the German Embassy in London.
-The approval process can be lengthy, so aim to submit your visa application at least three months in advance.
+Contact the German embassy or consulate in your home country before applying to find out which visa you need and how to apply.
+UK residents should visit the German Embassy in London.
+The approval process can be lengthy, so it's best to submit your visa application at least three months in advance.

-Read more about German student visa requirements and the application process at SchengenVisaInfo.com.
+Read more about German student visa requirements and the application process at SchengenVisaInfo.com - Student visa.

 How to apply

-To apply, fill out an application form, which you'll find either online or by contacting the university's registration office, and submit it along with the required documents.
-This usually includes transcripts of your education and language certificates where appropriate.
-If you're successful, you may be invited to attend an interview or complete skills testing.
+To apply, you'll need to fill out an application form, which can be found online or by contacting the university's registration office and submit it along with the required documents.
+Typically, this includes transcripts of your education and any necessary language certificates.
+If your application is successful, you may be asked to attend an interview or complete skills testing.

-Application deadlines vary between institutions as each is run independently.
-As a general rule, if you're enrolling on a course starting in the summer you should aim to submit your application by mid-January.
+Deadlines for applications vary between institutions, as each university operates independently.
+As a general guideline, if you're looking to start a course in the summer, aim to submit your application by mid-January.
 For courses starting in the winter, aim for mid-July.

 Language requirements

-• TestDaF - TestDaF examinations are held several times a year.
-You can save money by taking the TestDaF from home, as it costs €195 (£165) in Germany.
-While it's cheaper in other countries, you'll need to ensure you do it far enough in advance to receive your results in time, as this process can take up to six weeks (as opposed to four weeks with the digital test).
-See TestDaF.de for exact exam dates.
+- TestDaF - TestDaF examinations are available several times a year.
+The cost of taking the TestDaF in Germany is €195 (£165).
+It is cheaper in other countries, but you should ensure that you take the test well in advance to receive your results on time, as the process can take up to six weeks (compared to four weeks with the digital test).
+For exact exam dates, visit TestDaF.de.

-• DSH - the DSH can only be taken at German universities, and tests your proficiency and suitability for university study.
+- DSH - the DSH can only be taken at German universities and it assesses your proficiency and suitability for university study.
 Costs vary between institutions.

 If you need to demonstrate your grasp of English, you can do so through the TOEFL and IELTS tests.